voshawn/shawnvo/README.md

 Since we're small, I also have to spend alot of time writing code and making sure everything is running smoothly.
-Feel free to book time on my calendar between 10am and 4pm.
-Before 10 and after 4, I am usually coding or engaged in deep work
+Feel free to book time on my calendar on my "Meeting Days" which are Monday, Wednesay, and Fridays.
+The other days are my "Maker Days" which I try to reserve for coding.
+Occassionally, I will swap days so you can just look at my calendar for the most up to date version.

 In general, we have two types of meetings:
 ##### Working meetings